vbogretsov/postfix/README.md

 `postfix` array will contain tokens of expression in the postfix notation terminated by the token with type `PX_TOKEN_TERM`.

-The parameter `prio` is a pointer to function with the following signature:
+The parameter `prio` is a pointer to a function with the following signature:

 ```C
 int prio(px_token_t);